- Information about us

 - information that you provide by filling in forms on our website;

-- any information or images you give us when you use our virtual try-on technology; and
+- any information or images you give us when you use our virtual try-on technology;

 We may also collect personal information about you from your use of other Specsavers Group websites or services.